YongoDavid/Demo-2024-May/README.md

 i thinkk i am going to try linking a data base again , but first i need to check why it is not working and try to resolve the issue from the beginning.

 May-07-2024
+Still rearranging the books sections too fit the new images i just put.
+Also chaning the desktop desgin for the about page.